What is Buccal Cavity?

 Also, read Digestive System In Humans

 The upper jaw is fixed, which forms the roof of the mouth cavity and consists of palate, teeth, and gums surrounding the teeth.
-The lower jaw is movable and forms the floor of the mouth cavity which consists of the tongue along with the teeth and gums surrounding them.
+The lower jaw is movable and forms the floor of the mouth cavity, which consists of the tongue along with the teeth and gums surrounding them.
 The mouth plays an important role in speech, helps in breathing in certain cases, when the nose is blocked and during strenuous exercise.
-It is the most important part of the human body which permits us to enjoy the food we eat and also to communicate with the rest of the world.
+It is also the most important part of the human body, which permits us to enjoy the food we eat and also to communicate with the rest of the world.